Why Are My Ears Ringing? Is It Tinnitus?

 Audiologists at Eagle Hearing Are Your Expert in Tinnitus

 If you're experiencing a ringing in your ears that won't go away, you don't have to struggle alone.
-Dr. Abe Vore and Dr. Catie Conrad of Eagle Hearing specialize in audiology and can match you with the right hearing aid for you.
+Dr. Abe Vore of Eagle Hearing specializes in audiology and can match you with the right hearing aid for you.
 Our team has years of experiencing helping tinnitus sufferers find relief from their condition through the use of hearing aids or tinnitus maskers.
 We can also fit you with custom ear protection if you work in a loud environment and reduce your tinnitus risk.
 If you're looking for audiology services in the Eagle, Boise, or Meridian, Idaho area, contact us at Eagle Hearing for more information or try our online hearing screening.